exoscale/interceptor/README.md

 It differs from pedestal by removing suppressed, terminators, not wrapping errors at every throw level and not catching throwable.
-Pedestal implementation much larger and deeply tied to core.async.
+Pedestal implementation is also much larger and deeply tied to core.async.

 If you're familiar with sieparri our library differs by following pedestal style error handling instead (modulo wrapping/rethrowing) and